 When in a chemical reaction the atoms or radicals in a compound are rearranged and produce another compound of the same atomic mass and the chemical formula but a different molecular structure, this kind of chemical change is the isomerization reaction.
 Therefore, the main theme is, that in this reaction isomers are formed.
 For example, when ammonium cyanate solution is heated, then the atoms are rearranged and produce urea.
 The chemical formula of urea and ammonium cyanate are the same, but their molecular structures of them are different.
 So they are isomer of each other.

 NH4CNO → NH2-CO-NH2

 6. Polymerization reaction

 The chemical processes in which a large number of molecules of the same compound are combined to produce a large molecular compound with a repeating group(s) and a large molecular mass under high temperature and pressure.

-For example, under 1200atm pressure and 2000C temperature and presence of O2 catalyst, a large number of a tremendously small molecule of ethene combine to produce molecular compound polyethene which has a very large molecular mass.
+For example, under 1200atm pressure and 2000C temperature and the presence of O2 catalyst, a large number of tremendously small molecules of ethene combine to produce the molecular compound polyethylene which has a very large molecular mass.

 n(CH2=CH2) → -(CH2-CH2-)n